-To help you get started, we asked some of our most innovative training providers to share their tips for delivering training courses via webinar.
+To help you get started, we asked some of our most innovative training providers to share their webinar tips for delivering great training courses online.

 - Know your software.
 IRI Australia encourages other training providers to do their research when it comes to choosing webinar software.
 Solutions Training & Adoption Manager Margarita Sanding advice is to see what each platform delivers and see how it fits with the training sessions that you intend to deliver, as each has its unique features.
 She stresses the importance of picking the right software, but more importantly says “really get to know the tool you’re using, so when you’re running a live online webinar, you are at the forefront of the platform you are using.
 This makes it easier for your clients to adapt to this new way of learning and see the value in it”.

 A couple of tutors opted out of delivering their courses online, saying it is “not my way of teaching”, and Anne says SCE respected their decisions.
 The majority have been happy to adapt, and Anne has focused her time and energy on them.
-Tutors attended Zoom tutorials to up-skill on webinar software, and Anne set-up a WhatsApp group for continued support and engagement between herself and the tutors.
+Tutors attended Zoom tutorials to up-skill on webinar software, and Anne set-up a WhatsApp group for continued support, engagement and webinar tips between herself and the tutors.
 “They’re building confidence with each other – sharing tips and tricks”, she says.